Skip To Content

 6. In the event that a student admits to a chemical dependency or exhibits behavior consistent with consumption of mood-altering chemicals that threaten the safety of others, nursing faculty reserve the right to request the immediate removal from the classroom, clinical/laboratory area.

-1. The student will be sent for immediate body fluid testing.
-If the student fails to comply, she/he will be subject to dismissal according to School of Nursing policy.
+b.
+The student will be sent for immediate body fluid testing.
+If the student fails to comply, the student will be subject to dismissal according to School of Nursing policy.

 7. If the student tests positive for substance use or admits to chemical dependency, the Dean of the School of Nursing will notify the Pennsylvania Nurse Peer Assistance Program (PNAP) www.pnap.org.
 The Pennsylvania Nurse Peer Assistance Program will make a recommendation based on their findings and share these recommendations with the Dean.

-1. The student shall assume responsibility for informing her/his current employer of all information relevant to this matter.
+d.
+The student shall assume responsibility for informing their current employer of all information relevant to this matter.

 8. Students must comply with all policies and procedures of affiliate sites, which include, but are not limited to the passing of any drug and alcohol screening procedures.